SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Cost: Free

-Meandering the city and admiring the art all around it is one of my favorite cheap things to do in San Francisco.
-There are over one thousand murals spread throughout the city's streets, and many are concentrated in the Mission and North Beach districts.
+Meandering through the city and admiring the art all around the streets is one of my favorite cheap things to do in San Francisco.
+There are over one thousand murals spread throughout the city, and many are concentrated in the Mission and North Beach districts.

 >> Where to find the most colorful pieces